 - For j=1, for NPUSCH format 2, =1; for NPUSCH format 1, is provided by higher layers for serving cell .
 For j=2, For j=3, is the parameter alpha in PUR-Config-NB provided by higher layers for serving cell .

 - is the downlink path loss estimate calculated in the UE for serving cell in dB and = nrs-Power + nrs-PowerOffsetNonAnchor – NRSRP, where nrs-Power is provided by higher layers and Clause 16.2.2, and nrs-PowerOffsetNonAnchor is set to zero if it is not provided by higher layers and NRSRP is defined in [5] for serving cell .

+- If NPUSCH (re)transmissions with 16QAM,

+- ΔTF,ci=10log102BPRE⋅Ks-1 for and ∆TF,c(i)=0 for where is given by the parameter deltaMCS-Enabled provided by higher layers for serving cell , and

+BPRE=K/NRE where K is the code block size and NRE is the number of resource elements determined as NRE=(NsymbUL-1)NslotsULNscRUNRU where NsymbUL, NslotsUL, NscRU are defined in [3], and NRU is defined in section 16.5.1.1

+- otherwise ∆TF,c(i)=0.

 <Unchanged parts are omitted>